 - Review and integrate existing and emerging CPM knowledge and practice;

 - Generate new CPM knowledge and practice

-The University of Technology Sydney has created a set of visualisations to represent the domain of Complexity Theory research using computational scientometric research techniques.
+- Visualising the domain of Complexity Theory Research - The University of Technology Sydney has created a set of visualisations to represent the domain of Complexity Theory research using computational scientometric research techniques.